yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX/OMAP_DRM.rst

 **Alpha Blend**:

-It determines transparency level of image as a result of both global alpha & pre multiplied alpha value.
+It determines transparency level of image as a result of both global alpha and pre-multiplied alpha value.

 Global alpha range: 0 to 255
    - 0 - fully transparent
    - 127 - semi transparent
    - 255 - fully opaque

-Pre multipled alpha value: 0 or 1
+Pre-multipled alpha value: 0 or 1
-   - 0 - source is not premultiply with alpha
+   - 0 - source is not pre-multiply with alpha
-   - 1 - source is premultiply with alpha
+   - 1 - source is pre-multiply with alpha

-To test ``drmzalpha``, execute the following command:
+To test ``drmzalpha``, run the following command:

 .. code-block:: console